SK1Y101/TransitProject/README.md

 These scripts are:
  - `determineTTVCandidates.py` - Determine which, of all exoplanets, are ideal candidates for testing TTV Models.
  - `fetchData.py` - Fetch Ephemerides and mid-transit times for exoplanets.
- - `fetchFittingParams.py` - Generates Latex tables from the model fitting parameters.
- - `plotOrbitalConfig.py` - Plot the layout for any given exoplanetary system
  - `processing.py` - Fit a transiting model to the observed data.
  - `simulationPipeline.py` - Simulate the known properties of an exoplanetary system to fetch transit times.